Nature of Disorder

 Treatment

 Through cognitive restructuring, the individual identifies and challenges irrational and unhelpful thought patterns.
-Cognitive Processing Therapy (CPT) is a cognitive therapy which identifies and disputes distorted thinking patterns that negatively influence the individual.
+Cognitive behavioral therapy (CBT) is a cognitive therapy which identifies and disputes distorted thinking patterns that negatively influence the individual.
 Through a combination of identifying negative thought patterns and applying behavioral strategies to counteract them, symptoms of anxiety can be relieved.

-Trauma-focused Cognitive Behavior Therapy (TF-CBT) is an evidenced based treatment model that has been proven to reduce trauma related symptoms.
+Trauma-focused cognitive behavioral therapy (TF-CBT) is an evidenced based treatment model that has been proven to reduce trauma related symptoms.
 This treatment is often used for treating post-traumatic stress disorder but is also effective in treating various traumatic impacts.
 Using TF-CBT, clinicians work collaboratively with the individual and their family to provide psychoeducation about the impact of traumatic experiences.
 The client and their family learn to manage distressing thoughts, feelings, and behaviors that are linked to the traumatic event.
 The family also learns effective communication skills and strategies to increase feelings of safety in the sufferer.

 Resources